rendermani/ascio-whmcs-plugin/README.md

 - PHP SoapClient module installed
 - The webserver needs write permissions for the file ascio-session.txt

-###Commandline install
+### Commandline install

 - change to your modules/registrars directory
 - get plugin:  git clone https://github.com/rendermani/ascio-whmcs-plugin.git ascio

-###FTP install
+### FTP install (alternative)

 - Download ZIP - https://github.com/rendermani/ascio-whmcs-plugin/archive/master.zip
 - unpack the php-files to modules/registrars/ascio

 ###Configuring the plugin

 - activate the ascio plugin in the WHMCS settings and configure it
-- If you are in testmode, you also need to add the testing-credentials
+- If you are in testmode, you need to add the testing-credentials
-- copy config.php.dist to config.php
-- add your credentials to config.php

 ##Known issues:

-- Not all TLDs and fields are configured
+- Not all TLDs and fields are configured.
+But you can add your own TLD-Definition in ascio/tlds